ChiZhou-SITI/iTuNES-dev/README.md

 files; see the References section in the [user manual](/doc/iTuNES_User_Manual.md) for a detailed description.

-4. Fill in the config.ini file
+4. Fill in the config.yaml file
-    see the config.ini file for more information
+    see the config.yaml file for more information

 ## Usage

 Here is a simple example in which somatic mutation calls and gene expression data are provided, and MHC binding is predicted for HLA types HLA-A01:01 and HLA-B08:01.

-    python path/to/iTuNES.py -i config.ini
+    python path/to/iTuNES.py -i config.yaml

 All options can be displayed using the usage information with the `-h` option: